Castcloud/Castcloud/README.md

 ```

 ### XML to JSON conversion
-Some data returned from the server has been parsed from XML to JSON.
-This is mostly straight forward with one exception of tags having both attributes and content inside itself.
+Some data returned from the server has been converted from XML to JSON.
+This is mostly straight forward with one exception being tags having both attributes and content inside themselves.
 In these cases the content inside the tag gets put in a field named “_”.

 Example:
 ```XML